 The drinks: The wine list is small but sufficient, mostly a mix of uncomplicated Sauvignons, Merlots and blends, plus a few creative labels.
 Artful garden-facing bar stools looked just right for ordering a craft beer or late-afternoon cocktail.

 The Verdict?
 The Company’s Garden restaurant was created despite the city’s complicated tendering process, and Zingara founder Richard Griffin wants to use it to change the way South Africans think about red-tape environments.
 He also wants it to be inclusive of many sectors of the community.
 I’m not sure the café’s pricing is affordable enough for that, but its extensive menu already caters to a mixed bag of diners.

 Order a quality coffee or eat a meal, and mingle with young couples, tourists and families out for lunch, or groups of bridge-playing ladies in floral dresses.
 Go to Haarlem & Hope to recreate the nostalgia of Cape Town’s historic green lung – you’ll be surprised at how easy it is to enjoy yourself.

 THE COMPANY’S GARDEN RESTAURANT, Company’s Gardens, Queen Victoria Road, Cape Town.
 Open daily from 7am to 6pm.
 Tel 021-423-2919, The Company’s Garden Reservations only for six people or more.

-This appeared in The Times on 8 October 2014.
+A version of this review appeared in The Times on 3 December 2014.